-Scotland A score seven tries in defeat of Chile
+Scotland A score seven tries in win over Chile

-Chile 5-43 Scotland A: Five tries for tourists in pre-Test win
+Chile 5-45 Scotland A: Seven tries for tourists in pre-Test win

 Last updated on .From the section Scottish Rugby